alexeygrigorev/clothing-dataset-small/README.md

 This is a subset of the [full clothing dataset](https://github.com/alexeygrigorev/clothing-dataset) with the top-10 most popular classes.

-This dataset can be freely used for any purpose, including commercial:
+This dataset can be freely used for any purpose.
 For example:

+* Training a model for self-education
 * Creating a tutorial or a course (free or paid)
 * Writing a book
-* Kaggle competitions (as an external dataset)
-* Training an internal model at any company

 ### Examples